fgauna12/fgauna12.github.io/_posts/2020-01-03-using-resource-group-locks-from-a-pipeline.md

 First, create a service principal that has `Owner` rights on the subscription.
 It's by design that only owners can apply and remove resource group locks.
 Once you have a service principal, create an Azure Resource Manager service connection in Azure DevOps.
 You can try do it backwards and grant an auto-generated service principal *Owner* rights.
 I prefer to use a script like [this one](https://gaunacode.com/admin/#/collections/blog/entries/2019-12-08-creating-secure-service-connections-in-azure-devops) to create the service connection and service principal.

 After you have a service connection using a service principal with Owner rights, you will be able to apply a resource group lock using Powershell, ARM Template, or Azure CLI.
-My preferred way is to use the ARM Template.
+My preferred way is to use the ARM Template <mark>when I'm already using an ARM template to provision the infrastructure.</mark> Otherwise, just keep it consistent and use the Azure CLI.

 Here's what it can look like: